smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 !@

 ## Sending a Dial Number Request
-Once you know that the module supports dialing a phone number and that your SDL app has permission to send a @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ request, you can create and send the request.
+Once you know that the module supports dialing a phone number and that your SDL app has permission to send the @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ request, you can create and send the request.

 !!! note
 @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ strips all characters except for `0`-`9`, `*`, `#`, `,`, `;`, and `+`.